The various antagonist encountered throughout the series.

 - Dirty Coward: Surprisingly downplayed.
 While he does eventually give Ruby the information she wants, he kept lying about knowing anything up to the point that she shot his left foot and shoved the gun in his mouth.
 At that point, he has no issue with betraying his employer to stay alive.
 Unfortunately for him, Ruby leaves him for Flynt.

 - The Dragon: For Jacques Schnee.
+He is the highest-ranking soldier in his army.

 - Karmic Death: Flynt kills him just after he killed Neon.